Binomial theorem: History

 Special cases of the binomial theorem were known since at least the 4th century BC when Greek mathematician Euclid mentioned the special case of the binomial theorem for exponent $n=2$.
 Greek mathematician Diophantus cubed various binomials, including $x-1$.
 Indian mathematician Aryabhata's method for finding cube roots, from around 510 AD, suggests that he knew the binomial formula for exponent $n=3$.

 Binomial coefficients, as combinatorial quantities expressing the number of ways of selecting k objects out of n without replacement (combinations), were of interest to ancient Indian mathematicians.
 The Jain Bhagavati Sutra (c.
 300 BC) describes the number of combinations of philosophical categories, senses, or other things, with correct results up through $n = 4$ (probably obtained by listing all possibilities and counting them) and a suggestion that higher combinations could likewise be found.
 The Chandaḥśāstra by the Indian lyricist Piṅgala (3rd or 2nd century BC) somewhat cryptically describes a method of arranging two types of syllables to form metres of various lengths and counting them; as interpreted and elaborated by Piṅgala's 10th-century commentator Halāyudha his "method of pyramidal expansion" (meru-prastāra) for counting metres is equivalent to Pascal's triangle.
 Varāhamihira (6th century AD) describes another method for computing combination counts by adding numbers in columns.
 By the 9th century at latest Indian mathematicians learned to express this as a product of fractions $\tfrac{n}1 \times \tfrac{n - 1}2 \times \cdots \times \tfrac{n - k + 1}{n-k}$, and clear statements of this rule can be found in Śrīdhara's Pāṭīgaṇita (8th–9th century), Mahāvīra's Gaṇita-sāra-saṅgraha (c.
 850), and Bhāskara II's Līlāvatī (12th century).

+Al-Samaw-al Polynomial.
+Illustration of the al-Bahir fi'l-Jabr "The Brilliant in Algebra" from the 12th century.

 The Persian mathematician al-Karajī (953–1029) wrote a now-lost book containing the binomial theorem and a table of binomial coefficients, often credited as their first appearance.